 Join the HOBT Board of Directors

-At this time, our organization is in the midst of deep structural changes.
-In joining the Board of Directors, you would be part of a team that is guiding and supervising this transformation as HOBT reimagines itself into a form that better serves all of our communities.
+So much!
+This is an exciting time for the organization.
+In joining the Board of Directors, you would be part of a team that is imagining, guiding and supervising this transformation as HOBT reimagines itself into a form that better serves all of our communities.

 I’m interested, but I don’t think I can afford to volunteer this much time.